-Meet with your child and their health-care provider.
+Meet with your child and their health care provider.

-- Review the completed Annual Health and Medical Record (AHMR), supplemental risk advisories for high adventure, and food allergy action plan (home, school, others) together. - Discuss the type of camping experience.
-Is the camp appropriate for someone with a food allergy?
+- Carefully read and complete the Annual Health and Medical Record (AHMR).
+Pay close attention to the supplemental risk advisories for high adventure.
+With your health care provider, develop a food allergy action plan for various settings (home, school, others) together. - Discuss the type of camping experience with your health care provider.
+Is the camp appropriate for someone with a food allergy? - Determine if the child is capable of self-administering medications needed in response to a food allergy reaction.
+Teach the child the proper method if necessary.